 '''

-$ sudo sh
+$ su - root

 password:

 #

 '''

-Following are the steps for installing the software from a PC or other system with X server software:
+• If you are installing the software from a PC or other system with X server software installed, then:

 Note: If necessary, refer to your X server documentation for more information about completing this procedure.
 Depending on the X server software that you are using, you may have to complete the tasks in a different order.